 The added benefit to exercising near water is significant with greater levels of relaxation; meditation and enhanced self-esteem have been reported.
-Further, being in green space exposes individuals to sunshine which has long been known improve mood by affecting the chemistry of the brain.
-Growing evidence from researchers in the United States, Scandinavia and Britain has shown that engaging in physical activities in green space reduces stress, improves depression, manages anger and contributes to an overall sense of well-being.
+Further, being in green space exposes individuals to sunshine which has long been known to improve mood by affecting the chemistry of the brain.
+Growing evidence from researchers in the United States, Scandinavia, and Britain has shown that engaging in physical activities in green space reduces stress, improves depression, manages anger, and contributes to an overall sense of well-being.

-During the course of a normal day we are bombarded with multiple distractors and stimulants that our mind has to forcibly push from awareness.
-In nature, the inhibitory centers of the brain do not have to work as hard to push out distractors rather the mind can take in the ever changing stimuli in nature that creates harmony and relaxation in the mind.
+During the course of a normal day, we are bombarded with multiple distractors and stimulants that our mind has to forcibly push from awareness.
+In nature, the inhibitory centers of the brain do not have to work as hard to push out distractors rather the mind can take in the ever-changing stimuli in nature that create harmony and relaxation in the mind.

 How can we begin to increase our Vitamin G?

-Winter in northeast Ohio presents many challenges to beginning or sustaining green exercise.
-However, take opportunities to walk outside even for 5 to 10 minutes particularly when the sun is shining, try to perform your indoor exercises near a window to view the outdoors and incorporate live plant materials into your work out space
+- With winter approaching, many people are fearful of how they will cope with the confinement of the virus coupled with the weather changes.
+While winter presents many challenges to the beginning or sustaining of green exercise, planning ahead may make all the difference.
+Prepare and commit to a plan to walk outside even for 5 to 10 minutes particularly when the sun is shining, try to perform your indoor exercises near a window to view the outdoors and incorporate live plant materials into your work out space

-Adopt green prescriptions for your company or yourself by “prescribing” time outdoors, brining nature into the building, etc. Remember, a more emotionally stable and physically healthier individual/employee costs the company less in healthcare costs, poor productivity and lost time from work.
+- Adopt green prescriptions for your company or yourself by “prescribing” time outdoors, bringing nature into the building, etc. Remember, a more emotionally stable and physically healthier individual/employee costs the company less in healthcare costs, poor productivity, and lost time from work.

-Pay attention to the design of buildings and homes to allow maximum views and indoor gardens—even the simply addition of plant materials can yield big benefits.
+- Pay attention to the design of buildings and homes to allow maximum views and indoor gardens—even the simple addition of plant materials can yield big benefits.

-Purchase a memberships to a wildlife organizations—set a schedule to visit
+- Purchase a membership to wildlife organizations—set a schedule to visit.